robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Charlie looked up, startled.
 “Me?”

 Mara’s stare didn’t waver.
 “Yes, you.
 You have the mind for it: you understand the geometry, the physics.
-You want perfection?
+You want a correct fit?
 Earn it.
-We’ll make your perfection useful.”
+We’ll make your design useful.”

 Charlie swallowed.

-“Okay.”
+“Yes Mara.”

-Mara tapped the ledger page once.
+Mara tapped the ledger page lightly.

 “And we will not,” she said, “pretend this is solved when it sits nicely standing still.”